sangram2006/TwitterClientSan/README.md

 - On Login success  make request for 10 tweets in his/her feed

 - Display specific tweet details from recycleview tweets item using passing twitterID screen: author, number of likes and retweets, date
+- Pull to refresh for update the new data
+- Save the data using file can be used at the time of offline.(Note: can be implemented by using DB)
 - Compose new tweets using internal api from Twitter SDK exmpale

 ```java